breqwatr/voidith/docs/migrations/ubuntu-conversion.md

 ## Configure Networking

-The network interface names in RHEL/CentOS usually change during a migration, and it can be difficult to predict what the new ones will be.
+The network interface names in Linux  usually change during a migration, and it can be difficult to predict what the new ones will be.
 Voithos will inject `udev` rules into the boot volume to enforce the names, and write interface files accordingly.
+This is the `udev` same procedure in Ubuntu as it is in RedHat.

-- Interface names are commonly `ens1`, `ens2`, `ens3`, and so on.
+- Interface names are commonly `ens0`, `ens1`, `ens2`, and so on.
 - Prefix is the CIDR prefix.
 For `255.255.255.0`, the prefix is `24`.
 - Reference: [Consistent network device naming](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/networking_guide/ch-consistent_network_device_naming)